 Recently, I had the pleasure of interviewing Giovanni Folonari and tasting three consecutive vintages of his pure Cabernet, Il Pareto.
 This is the debut wine in my new series I’ll call “Verticale”.

 Il Pareto is a single vineyard that was planted in 1981.
-The vineyard lies approximately 350 meters above sea level and spans 5 1/2 hectares.
+The vineyard sits approximately 350 meters above sea level and spans 5 1/2 hectares.
 No expense is spared in harvesting the Cabernet from Il Pareto.
 The grapes are hand harvested, sorted by hand and then sorted again with an optical laser scanner.
 The use of these machines is increasing and they’re state of the art.

 As the berries pass across the sorting belt, the scanner optically takes a picture of each berry and in an instant analyzes the berries based on a pixel image.
 If the berry is rejected, a blast of compressed air pulses and forces the berry off the table before it enters the crushing hopper.